WORDS BY JOSEPH FURNESS

 Alongside the more conventional soft and comfortable suit options is Homme Plissé Issey Miyake’s pleated blazer and elasticated-waist trouser set that’s just as comfortable as a tracksuit.
 Yes, that’s right, the Japanese label has created a suit that you’ll actually want to wear to your home office.

-Personally, we like the idea of a black that you can pair with different colours, but don’t be afraid to opt for a statement look.
+Personally, we like the idea of a black that you can pair with different colors, but don’t be afraid to opt for a statement look.
 Perhaps the chocolate brown two-piece is right up your street, or maybe the royal blue set tickles your fancy.

 The Linen-Blend Suit – Jacquemus